Contrasting QuantaSing Group (QSG) and Its Competitors

 |2.50

-QuantaSing Group presently has a consensus price target of $9.85, indicating a potential upside of 523.42%.
-As a group, “Educational services” companies have a potential upside of 8.04%.
-Given QuantaSing Group’s higher possible upside, equities research analysts plainly believe QuantaSing Group is more favorable than its rivals.
+QuantaSing Group presently has a consensus price target of $9.85, indicating a potential upside of 339.73%.
+As a group, “Educational services” companies have a potential upside of 6.21%.
+Given QuantaSing Group’s stronger consensus rating and higher possible upside, analysts clearly believe QuantaSing Group is more favorable than its peers.

 Summary

-QuantaSing Group rivals beat QuantaSing Group on 9 of the 12 factors compared.
+QuantaSing Group peers beat QuantaSing Group on 7 of the 12 factors compared.

 QuantaSing Group Limited provides online learning services in the People's Republic of China.
 The company offers online courses, including financial literacy, short-video production, personal well-being, electronic keyboard, and meditation courses.
 It also offers marketing and enterprise talent management services to enterprise customers.
 In addition, the company provides online and literacy course to adult learners under various brands, including QiNiu, JiangZhen, and QianChi.
 QuantaSing Group Limited was founded in 2019 and is headquartered in Beijing, the People's Republic of China.